Gantzhorn/Thesis/README.md

 The thesis was written during my final semester of my master's degree in statistics at The University of Copenhagen in the spring of 2024 under the supervision of Susanne Ditlevsen.

 ## Structure of Repository
-The repository is divided into folders *"project"* and *"Source code"* containg the files necessary for compiling the project *pdf* and the code used in the project respectively.
+The repository is divided into folders *"tex_files"* and *"source_code"* containing the files necessary for compiling the project *pdf* and the code used in the project, respectively.

 ### Project-folder
 The project folder contains images, *tex*-files etc. used to create the *pdf* of the project.

 ### Source code
 The source code can be run via. the *"main.R"* file.
-The main file sources the project's code contained in the *"src"* folder.
+The main file sources the project's code contained in the *"Source code"* folder.
-To run the code make sure to have the newest version of *R* available (as of writing this, it is 4.3.2) as well as the included packages installed.
+To run the code make sure to have the newest version of *R* available (as of writing this, it is 4.4.0) as well as the included packages installed.
-Note that to use the *Rcpp* package one needs a valid *C++* compiler.

 ### License
 Note that this project is licensed with an **MIT-license**.